baggatbt/StepQuest/README.md

 # StepQuest
  Android App developed in Unity

-2D Turn based RPG with active time events.
+2D Turn based RPG with action commands, using real world steps taken as an in game resource.
 In Active Development.

  editor version